ices-eg/wg_HAWG/ReadMe.txt

-In addition, the "_Common" folder contains all of the shared modules, including the appropriate R packages ./_Common 		Source folder for common code module and associated scripts ./_Common/Pkgs	Source folder for appropriate R scripts
+In addition, the "_Common" folder contains all of the shared modules, including the appropriate R packages ./_Common 		Source folder for common code module and associated scripts ./_Common/Pkgs	Source folder for appropriate R packages The script "UpdatePackages.r" in the ./_Common/Pkgs folder can be used to bring all of the required packages up to date systematically.

 Useage concept:
 ==============